microsoft/azure-health-data-services-workshop/Challenge-04 - Query and Search FHIR/Readme.md

 GET {{fhirurl}}/DiagnosticReport?subject:Patient.name=Roel
 ```

 The FHIR data model's `reference` associations are one-directional, meaning that structurally, references are always from "parent" Resource to "child" Resource (without a reverse reference in the opposite direction).
-As demonstrated in the chained search above, `Patient` is the "child" with `DiagnosticReport` as the "parent".
+As demonstrated in the chained search above, `Patient` is the "child" with `DiagnosticReport` as the "parent" Resource.

-Despite references being one-directional, FHIR does specify a method of reverse-chained searching with the `_has` parameter.
-This allows searching for a "child" Resource as referenced by a "parent" Resource.
-This is demonstrated in the request below, which searches a FHIR server for any patients with a `DiagnosticReport` containing the code `1234-5`.
-The `patient` search parameter functions as a shortened form of `subject:Patient`.
+That said, FHIR does specify a method of reverse-chained searching with the `_has` parameter.
+This makes it possible to search for a "child" Resource as referenced by a "parent" Resource.
+This is demonstrated in the request below, which searches a FHIR server for any patients with a `DiagnosticReport` containing the code `1234-5` (the `patient` search parameter functions as a shortened form of `subject:Patient`).

 ```azurecli
 GET {{fhirurl}}/Patient?_has:DiagnosticReport:patient:code=1234-5